stephensxu/evigilo/README.md

 For example: One of the things we are doing is storing all the objects on AWS::S3 as well, for persistence, backup, analysis at a later stage.

+One more extremely useful plugin is to forward the changes to a stream using `kafka` `kinesis` or any other stream processing solution.

+The goal for the plugins is to have all the flexibility so you’ll be able to make it your own and make it work for your application.

+If you have plugin suggestion, feel free to open a PR/issue.

 ## Installation and running